Joshua Evans Papers

 Scope and Contents

-This collection contains the autobiography (1731-1793) and portions of the journals of Joshua Evan (1731-1798) kept while traveling in the ministry among Friends in New Jersey, New York, the South, and elsewhere, in the period 1794-1798.
+This collection contains the autobiography (1731-1793) and portions of the journals of Joshua Evan (1731-1798) kept while traveling in the ministry among Friends in New York, New England, Canada, the South, and elsewhere, in the period 1794-1798.
 The copies of the journal in manuscript are attributed to George Churchman and Abraham Warrington, who was the son-in-law of Joshua Evans.
-One volume is considered an original manuscript in the hand of Joshua Evans.
-Also included are letters, mounted in a letterbook, mostly to Joshua's second wife, Ann, by Quakers at whose homes Evans stayed while on his religious visits.
+Two volume is considered an original manuscript in the hand of Joshua Evans.
+Also included are letters, mounted in a letterbook, mostly to Evans's second wife, Ann, by Quakers at whose homes Evans stayed while on his religious visits.

-The collection contains six volumes of the Journals of Joshua Evans's religious ministry on the American continent, from Nova Scotia to the south.
-Also included is a letter book arranged by Thomas H. Fawcett in 1935 which contains letters, indexed and bound, written mostly to Evan's wife by Quakers at whose homes Joshua Evans stayed during his ministry.
+The collection contains seven volumes of the journals of Joshua Evans's religious ministry on the American continent, from Nova Scotia to the south.
+Also included are over two dozen letters, formerly arranged in a letter book by Thomas H. Fawcett in 1935, written mostly to Evan's wife by Quakers at whose homes Joshua Evans stayed during his travels in the ministry.

 Dates